rpizziol/locust-flask-test/README.md

 # Locust-Flask Test

-A Toy application to learn how to use Locust and Flask.
+A Toy application to learn how to use Locust, Flask and Google Cloud.

 ## Getting Started